Connector for the Connector API

 The Connector for Connector API is used in Intrexx for the following connectors:

-Via the main menu "Connector API / New data source" or the corresponding context menu, a wizard is opened in which a new connection can be created.
-To do this, the Connector for Connector API must be selected under "Consume data" in the left-hand area.
+From the main menu, select "Connector API / New Data Source, " or use the corresponding context menu to open a wizard where you can create a new connection.
+To do this, the Connector for Connector API must be selected under "Consume Data" in the left pane.

 General